uaf-arctic-eco-modeling/dvm-dos-tem/README.md

-README dvm-dos-tem EXTRAPOLATION VERSION
+README for dvm-dos-tem
 ===========================================
 The dvm-dos-tem is a process based bio-geo-chemical ecosystem model.

-More info...?
+There are two main parts that make up dvm-dos-tem: the "Calibration Version" and the "Extrapolation Version".
+The Calibration Version is used to adjust parameters.
+The Extrapolation Version is used to make projections or other simulations.

+Both the Calibration Version and Extrapolation Version rely on the same underlying C++ code, but each version "drives" the code differently.
+It might be helpful to think of the Calibration and Extrapolation Versions as providing different interfaces to the underlying calculator.

+The code for the Extrapolation Version is not separated from the underlying calculator - all the code is within the `src/` directory.
+The Calibration Version (interface) is written is Java.
+This code is contained within the `calibration/` directory.
+The Calibration Version points to C++ code in the `src/` directory in order to compile.

 Downloading
 -------------
 There are several options for downloading or obtaining the model depending on your particular usecase.
-Dvm-dos-tem is not distributed as a binary file, so you must compile from source code.
+Dvm-dos-tem is not distributed as a binary file, so to run the program, you must compile from source code.

 * If you anticipate contributing to the code, you should use github to create your own fork and then git to "clone" the code.